micmejia/bible-dump/NKJV/Acts/Acts 9.md

 So when he had received food, he was strengthened.
 Then Saul spent some days with the disciples at Damascus. ## Saul Preaches Christ

 ###### 20
-Immediately he preached [^e]the Christ in the synagogues, that He is the Son of God.
+Immediately he preached the Christ in the synagogues, that He is the Son of God.

 ###### 21
 Then all who heard were amazed, and said, "Is this not he who destroyed those who called on this name in Jerusalem, and has come here for that purpose, so that he might bring them bound to the chief priests?"